dirigeants/klasa/guides/Building Your Bot/CreatingPointsSystems.md

-Creating a points system (also known as **Social Module**) in your bot is quite easy in Klasa, as we will use our configuration system: **SettingGateway**.
+Creating a points system (also known as a **Social Module**) in your bot is quite easy in Klasa, as we will use our configuration system: **SettingGateway**.
 You do NOT need to rewrite any of your code to change the provider, but we also suggest to **NOT** use the JSON provider for this in production, as you may reach the limit of files you can open simultaneously in your [OS](https://en.wikipedia.org/wiki/Operating_system).

 ## Setting the schema